-Lights, Wall Switches: Acceptable

-The ceiling lights are functional.
+Lights, Wall Switches: Acceptable The ceiling lights are functional.

-Miscellaneous Topics Installed:

-See Not Inspected Tab

-General Notes: Interior Photos

-condition.

-drywall and in acceptable

-Walls and Ceiling: Acceptable

-The walls and ceiling are textured

-Closet: Acceptable
+Miscellaneous Topics Installed: See Not Inspected Tab General Notes: Interior Photos These photos are to show the condition of the interiors at the day of the inspection. noted.

-The closet was inspected and appeared to be in acceptable condition
+Walls and Ceiling: Acceptable The walls and ceiling are textured drywall and in acceptable condition.
+Closet: Acceptable The closet was inspected and appeared to be in acceptable condition Fireplace Notes: Type of fireplace & Photo Wood Burning

-Fireplace Notes: Gas Fireplace Acceptable

-The gas fireplace we tested and found to be function.
+Outlets, Electrical: Acceptable

+The outlets were functional and grounded.
+Exceptions will he

 Windows: Acceptable

 The windows are functional.

 Ceiling Fan: Acceptable

 The ceiling fan(s) worked on demand.

 Lights, Wall Switches: Acceptable

 The wall switches are functional.